-2.2.3.
+2.3.3.
 Subjective ratings: Borg RPE, Omni RPE and Borg CR10

-Borg RPE and Omni RPE scales were used as subjective measures of overall effort, and Borg CR10 scale was used as a subjective measure of local discomfort.
+Borg RPE and Omni RPE scales were used as subjective measures of overall effort exerted by the workers, and Borg CR10 scale was used as a subjective measure of local discomfort, particularly the tiredness (cansado in Spanish) they felt at the moment.
+Borg RPE scale, ranged from 6 to 20, was accompanied by verbal anchors from “no exertion” at 6 to “maximal exertion” at 20.
+Borg CR10 was also accompanied by verbal anchors from “not tired” at 0 to “severely tired” at 10.
 The Spanish version of Borg RPE and Borg CR10 were previously validated in the field (Thamsuwan et al., 2019).
 In addition, the Omni RPE with pictures of human wearing an apple bag were included (Figure 1).
 All self-report survey instruments were administered individually to participants by fluent Spanish speaking team members.
 The participant could view the questions while the team member read them aloud.

 Figure 1.
 Omni RPE used in this study.